List of 40 Famous Forests in India to visit

 Hotel in Kaziranga National Park

 Lodging is available around the park.
-La Vue Resort and Kaziranga Guest House at Kohora are well-known hotels around this area.
+La Vue Resort and Kaziranga Guest House at Kohora are well-known hotels in this area.
 The hotel front desk usually provides information about safaris and other activities.

 Kaziranga Forest bungalow